What constitutes the perfect beef burger?

 With veggie and vegan options available, every diner’s palate is catered for at BBB Berlin.
 I ordered the Latino Burger (€10.90) with avocado, a fried egg, spicy salsa and chipotle aioli.
 Served with a smile, the meat was sensational, the salsa was on point, and as the saying goes, everything’s better with a fried egg on top.
-With its prominent location, friendly hospitality and a menu filled with mouthwatering dishes, BBB Berlin is a restaurant that ticks every box.
+With its prominent location, friendly hospitality and a menu filled with some of the best burgers in Friedrichshain, BBB Berlin is a restaurant that ticks every box.

 Address: BBB Berlin, Sonntagstraße 1, 10245 Berlin